estruyf/blog-content/content/posts/2025-11-24-building-framefit-with-ai-expanded.md

 I started my journey with [CommandCode.ai](https://commandcode.ai), an AI development tool I was beta testing.
 My first step wasn't writing code, but writing a clear prompt.
 I asked `cmd` to build the app with a simple set of requirements:

-> "Create me a macOS app that will be used to resize application windows to a preset of sizes and also allow to set custom presets.
-The application is inspired by the https://github.com/burkeholland/ResizeMe project."
+> Create me a macOS app that will be used to resize application windows to a preset of sizes and also allow to set custom presets.
+The application is inspired by the https://github.com/burkeholland/ResizeMe project.

 I also specified my preferred tech stack—what the tool calls "tastes"—including [TypeScript](https://www.typescriptlang.org/), [React](https://react.dev/), and that all app references should be named "[**FrameFit**](https://github.com/estruyf/FrameFit)".
 I decided on [Tauri](https://tauri.app/) for the underlying framework, which allows you to build desktop applications with web technologies.